Getting Started with Slider Revolution: A Comprehensive Guide for Beginners

 Adding a Background Image

 If you don’t want your background to stay transparent, you can easily add a background image.
-In the options panel above the frame there are many different tabs.
-One of them is titled Main Background, and it is selected by default.
+In the options panel next to the frame there are many different tabs.
+One of them is titled Background, and it is selected by default.
 The Transparent option is also chosen by default.

-To add a background image, all you need to do is select Main / Background Image and then click the Media Library button.
+To add a background image, all you need to do is select Image from the dropdown, and then click the Media Library button.
 Now you can either upload a new image or choose one from your Media Library.
 Just make sure to choose an image that corresponds to the size of your slider.
 I’ve created a Fullscreen Slider, so the size of my image will be (at least) 1920×1100 pixels in order to fill the entire space of a desktop screen.

-Once you choose an image, it will appear below, within your work frame.
+Once you choose an image, it will appear within your work frame.

 Setting a Background Color

 If your slider design requires a color for the background instead of an image, you can set that up pretty easily.
-Just select the Colored option from the Main Background Menu tab, and then click the Color button to choose your color.
+Just select the Colored option from the Type dropdown in the Source panel, and then click the BG Color button to choose your color.
 You can choose the color using the color picker tool, or you can simply input the hex value into the Color Hex Value field.
 You can also play around with the opacity if you like.
 Setting Opacity to 100% will give you a fully saturated color, while lower values will result in a semi-transparent background.
-Once you’re done, just hit the green check mark.
+Once you’re done, just hit the blue check mark.

 Other Useful Options